sataniccoder/webz/README.md

 - **Default mode:** Serves a primary HTML file.
 Requires an `index.html` file in the directory where webz runs or in the specified folder.
 - **List mode (`--list`):** Allows clients to browse files and directories via a web interface, view files in the browser, and download them directly.
+- **Setup (`--setup`)**: installs the program as a service and sets up a config file

 ---

 ## Recent updates

+- Added version checking to let you know if theres a new version out
+- Added a logging system
-- Added `--list` mode for directory browsing.
+- Added password protection for the site (if user want's it)
-- Added `--silent` option to suppress output logs.

 ---

 ## Roadmap

 - [X] **v0.2** — Version checking, logging, password protection.
-- [ ] **v0.3** — HTTPS support with self-signed certificates and static configuration files.
+- [ ] **v0.3** — Static config file along with been able to use it as a service with a `--setup` mode
 - [ ] **v0.4** — Provide a compiled release version and an installation script.
 - [ ] **v0.5** — Ability to run as a service for long-term hosting with static configs.
 - [ ] **v0.6** — Self-upgrade functionality (automatic or manual updates for the compiled binary).